softwaremill/jekyll-softwaremill/_posts/company/2017-01-10-pwsat2-communication-module.md

 * [mixW](http://mixw.net/)
 * [Digital Master from ham radio delux](http://ham-radio-deluxe.com/)

 others can be found in the [QRZCQ - The database for radio hams](https://ssl.qrzcq.com/page/articles/showsingle/id/6) article.
-What is crucial for us - most of the presented soundmodems expose an API over TCP/IP using [KISS]('https://en.wikipedia.org/wiki/KISS_(TNC)') or [AGWPE](http://www.sv2agw.com/ham/develop.htm) protocols making integration quite straightforward.
+What is crucial for us - most of the presented soundmodems expose an API over TCP/IP using [KISS](https://en.wikipedia.org/wiki/KISS_\(TNC\)) or [AGWPE](http://www.sv2agw.com/ham/develop.htm) protocols making integration quite straightforward.

 #Next steps#

-Evidently, we decided not to implement a modem on our own but to use one of the available solutions.
-As a result the PW-Sat2 Ground Station was divided into two modules:
+Evidently, we decided not to implement a modem on our own, but to use one of the available solutions.
+As a result, the PW-Sat2 Ground Station was divided into two modules:

 * pwsat-gs - the main application, responsible for presenting data, composing commands, etc.
 * [modem-connector](https://github.com/softwaremill/modem-connector) - a Scala wrapper for the AGWPE protocol for soundmodem integration

 The [modem-connector](https://github.com/softwaremill/modem-connector) is still in its early stages, but it was successfully tested with the [UZ7HO SoundModem](http://uz7.ho.ua/packetradio.htm).
 Now we are waiting for integration tests in a [cleanroom](https://en.wikipedia.org/wiki/Cleanroom) with a physical satellite radio.

-You can find more details about the [modem-connector](https://github.com/softwaremill/modem-connector) implementation on [the Softwarepassion blog﻿](http://www.softwarepassion.com/agwpe-protocol-based-modem-connector-library/) or at [GitHub](http://uz7.ho.ua/packetradio.htm) itself.
+You can find more details about the [modem-connector](https://github.com/softwaremill/modem-connector) implementation on [the Softwarepassion blog﻿](http://www.softwarepassion.com/agwpe-protocol-based-modem-connector-library/) or on [GitHub](http://uz7.ho.ua/packetradio.htm) itself.
 The library has been released under [the Apache 2.0 License](https://github.com/softwaremill/modem-connector/blob/master/LICENSE).